Ankhesenpaaten Tasherit

-Ankhesenpaaten Tasherit (or Ankhesenpaaten-ta-sherit, “Ankhesenpaaten the Younger”) was an ancient Egyptian princess of the 18th Dynasty.
+Ankhesenpaaten Tasherit (or Ankhesenpaaten-ta-sherit, "Ankhesenpaaten the Younger") was an ancient Egyptian princess of the 18th Dynasty.

 Ankhesenpaaten Tasherit and another princess, Meritaten Tasherit are two princesses who appear in scenes dating to the later part of the reign of Akhenaten.
 The titles of at least one of the princess is of the form "[...-ta]sherit, born of [...], born of the King's Great Wife [...].
 The inscription is damaged and the name of the mother and grandmother of the princesses has not been preserved.
 Ankhesenpaaten Tasherit has been known to archaeologists since 1938, when a talatat block with her picture and name was found in Hermopolis.

+Ankhesenpaaten Tasherit's fate is uncertain.
+The mention of the god Aten in her name suggests that she was indeed a daughter of Akhenaten, since his successors reverted his religious reforms, and reverted to the worship of Egypt's traditional gods.
+The name Aten was dropped from popular use during this time.

 Proposed parents

 Several different sets of parents have been proposed for Ankhesenpaaten Tasherit (as well as Meritaten Tasherit).